basilevh/procedural-ocr/README.md

 # procedural-ocr
-A small personal research project about a deep neural network for the purpose of recognizing digits, that can be trained "by itself" without explicitly requiring any input data.
+A small personal research project about a deep neural network (multilayer perceptron) for the purpose of recognizing digits, that can be trained "by itself" without explicitly requiring any input data.

 * **Why is no data required?** The trick is to use Windows' system-installed fonts that look like handwriting, for which we apply image augmentation in order to generate many diverse variants.
 The resulting images are *somewhat* realistically looking replications of human handwriting, but of course not as good as for example MNIST.